Tagirijus/workshopplan/README.md

 ## Other projects

 For rendering a `.wplan` file to a nice PDF, see my project [workshopplan_render](https://github.com/Tagirijus/workshopplan_render) here on github.
-I would like to embed this feature into the Sublime Text 3 plugin, but I could not make `weasyprint` work in a sublime text plugin.
+I would like to embed this feature into the Sublime Text 3 plugin, but I could not make it work in a sublime text plugin.
 So now there is an independent python script for PDF rendering ...